There may be several reasons for adapting the plans - after all we all have individual tastes, and some situations require special treatment.

 It's easy to do.
 Just fill in your name and email address in the form below and you will be able to download the Pergola Plans, and Adapting the Plans, immediately.

-Check your inbox for the email that contains the download link and password.
+Check your inbox for the email containing the download link and password.

 If you can't find it, please check your junk/spam folder.